 A good divorce lawyer will also ensure your interests are protected throughout the divorce process.
 They can help you to navigate the divorce process and point out key factors in your specific situation which can help you achieve a positive outcome.

-Take advantage of our 10 minute free legal advice to discuss your divorce with an expert in (international) divorce law.
+Discuss your divorce with an expert in (international) divorce law.
 Meet our team and choose a lawyer.

 Antoine de Werd is a partner and head of the family law section at GMW lawyers.
 He studied Business Law at the University of Leiden and was admitted to the The Hague Supreme Court Bar in 1989.
 Immediately after, he started GMW lawyers as one of the founders.